vitorpavinato/dmel_data/remake_vcf/README.md

 --RECOVER_SWAPPED_REF_ALT true &
 ```

-### Additional filtering
+### Keep only bi-allelic SNPs

+This is mandatory step: the [annotation pipeline](https://github.com/vitorpavinato/dmel_data/tree/main/annotate_vcf) only deals with bi-allelic SNPs.

-Now that everthing is in place, you can filter out SNPs with more than one alternative allele (retain only bi-allelic), and SNPs with a lot of missing data (more than 50%).
+Now that everthing is in place, we are going to filter out SNPs with more than one alternative allele to retain only bi-allelic.
+You can also filter out a lot of missing data (more than 50%).
 We are going to use `vcftools` so make sure it is in your PATH for this task (this is optional depending on your project context):

 ```zsh
 vcftools --vcf example/example_remade_rooted_lifted.vcf \\